apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Iran Responds to 'Secret Documents' Linking Tehran to Hamas' Oct.
-7 Attack**
+**Rare deluge floods parts of the Sahara desert for the first time in decades**

-You can read more about it [here](https://www.newsweek.com/iran-denies-secret-hamas-oct-7-attack-meetings-1968144).
+You can read more about it [here](https://www.cbsnews.com/news/sahara-desert-flooding-morocco/).

 ## Requirements
 - Python 3.8